sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/filter/variants-states.md

   title: 'Live Filters'
 }) }}

-* The live filter contains the most frequently used filter criteria for finding specific information.{.lead}
+* The live filter contains the most frequently used filter criteria for finding specific information. {.lead}
-* When a filter criterion is changed, the results are updated live in the viewport.{.lead}
+* When a filter criterion is changed, the results are updated live in the viewport. {.lead}

 ### Filter Dialog
 {{ imageOnGreyBackground({